Project 88: Strengthening of CBRN Medical Preparedness and Response Capabilities in SEEE countries

 Reflection and Lessons Learned

-The exercise concluded with a “Hot Washup” debrief, led by the Montenegrin P88 Team Leader.
+The exercise concluded with a “Hot Washup” debrief, led by the Bosnian P88 Team Leader.
 This immediate review allowed participants to reflect on their performance, discuss strengths, and identify operational gaps.
 The following day, a structured post-event feedback session and survey were conducted to capture lessons learned and integrate them into future preparedness planning.

 Participants emphasized the importance of clear lines of authority, timely access to toxicology expertise, and strengthening hospital readiness for contaminated casualties.
 The discussions also underscored the need to improve public communication strategies to maintain trust and minimize panic during a CBRN crisis.